rfo909/RForth/Dev.md

 Note that if EEPROM page size is unknown, it is always safe using a small power of 2, like 8, 16 or 32, as long as loading uses the same as save.
-Shorter than 8 is not possible, because the first page contains status data spanning 6 bytes
+Shorter than 8 is not possible, because the first page contains status data spanning 6 bytes.

 2025-11-16 onboard EEPROM
 -------------------------